BC Newsletter Template (Yvonne)

 - Plain black trainers (velcro or slip on if they can not do their laces).

-* Kindly note: Pupils in KS2 (Years 3-6) must wear a school sweatshirt for PE lessons and not the v-neck jumper from their main school uniform.
+* Kindly note: Pupils in KS2 (Years 3-6) must wear a school sweatshirt for PE lessons and not the v-neck jumper from their main school uniform (if needed).

 - Monday: Year 1